Jelly Bean Succulent &

 When growing the jelly bean plant indoors, it thrives in bright, indirect light.
 Place it near a window that receives plenty of sunlight, but make sure to protect your jelly bean plants from direct exposure to intense sunlight, especially during the hottest parts of the day.
 A south-facing or west-facing window is usually ideal, as it provides the right balance of light intensity.
 If you don't have a window with sufficient light, you can also use artificial grow lights to supplement the natural light.

-If you decide to grow your jelly bean succulent outdoors, it loves basking in the full sun.
+If planted outdoors, it loves basking in the full sun.
 Find a location in your garden or patio that receives at least six hours of direct sunlight each day.
 When grown in direct sunlight, the color ranges from bright green leaves to red-tipped leaves, with the brightest hues.
 It adds a gorgeous splash of color to potted arrangements.
 However, it's important to note that the jelly bean plant can also tolerate partially shaded areas, especially in regions with intense summer heat.
 Just make sure it still gets a few hours of direct sunlight to keep it happy and healthy.

 Newly purchased jelly bean leaves can get burned in the full sun as they were probably grown in a greenhouse; therefore, gradually increase their exposure to sunlight.
 If the sun is too bright and is burning your jelly bean plant's leaves, consider purchasing a sunshade or moving your jelly bean to a more shaded location.